 - have naturally small populations exhibiting high susceptibility to risk from stressors that, if realized, could lead to declines that would qualify them for listing as threatened or endangered.

 See below for links to the introduction/methods, references, a compiled single report, and the 62 individual species accounts included in this edition.
+Additional California Fish Species of Special Concern are included below.
+These species were not evaluated in this edition due to the existence of other federal status evaluation and recovery documents.

 Species accounts were prepared for the 62 taxa determined to be of special concern to address the following: overall status, description, taxonomic relationships, life history, habitat requirements, distribution, trends in abundance, nature and degree of threats, effects of climate change, status determination (scoring) and management recommendations.
 Maps showing current and historic range accompany each account.
 Note that, in order to understand how all species included in the report were evaluated in a standardized and systematic fashion designed to be repeatable in the future, it is critical to review the Introduction/Methods section.